-A group of friends travel to a secluded lake house in order to mourn the death of their friend.
-As their weekend away progresses, each share a fictional story ranging from creepy to goofy.
-But they will soon find themselves in a scary story of their own.
-Written and Directed by Abigail Blackmore, Tales from the Lodge has a lot of unique anthology stories within, however the ending is a gross exploitation that simply is inexcusable in this time.
+Several friends visit a secluded lake house to mourn the death of their buddy.
+As their weekend away progresses, each shares a fictional story but finds themselves in a scary story of their own.
+Written and Directed by Abigail Blackmore, Tales from the Lodge has a lot of unique anthology stories within.
+However, the ending is a gross exploitation that is simply inexcusable in this day and age.

 [spoilers warned later in the review]

 When their close pal Jonesy dies by suicide, five friends head out to his lakeside lodge to scatter ashes and pay their respects.
 Paul (Dustin Demri-Burns) throws a wrench in the weekend by allowing his new girlfriend to tag along.
 The rest are a bit unnerved by this, as it should be a deeply close, personal moment for them and not a time to bring around a new fling.